mintproject/mic/docs/index.md

-Model Insertion CLI (MIC) is a command-line interface for adding model metadata in the [MINT Model Catalog Service](https://models.mint.isi.edu/home).
+Model Insertion Checker (MIC) is a command-line a command line wizard for users to add new calibrated models and their metadata.
+MIC posts new entries to the [MINT Model Catalog Service](https://models.mint.isi.edu/home).

-MIC helps you complete the information of your model, model version, model configuration, parameters, inputs, outputs, authors and contributors (among other key metadata).
+MIC allows recording key metadata of a model, including model version, model configuration, parameters, inputs, outputs, authors and contributors (among other key metadata).
+Future versions will check that the information is consistent and validated.

 MIC has been tested in OSX, Unix and Windows.
 It can installed through a simple pip command (see below).